Standalone Debian Package Install#

 sudo vi /lib/systemd/system/gpuagent.service

-Update ExecStart with desired port:
+Update ExecStart with custom socket path:

 Change Metrics Exporter Port#